ellejxl/reproduce/README.md

 ---

 # Running files
-- We have arrange the scripts by each dataset (1.
+- We have arranged the scripts by dataset type (1.
 PBMC 2.
 CellBench 3.
 Brain 4.
-Pancrease 5.
-CV_Baron), so you could follow the order of each dataset to reproduce all results.
+Pancreas 5.
+CV_Baron); you can follow this order to reproduce all of our results.
-- All of our scripts were running on the ComputeCanada.
-Before you submit the shell script, please change the account ID in each shell script (#SBATCH --account=) to your ComputeCanada accout.
+- All of our scripts were run on ComputeCanada.
+Before you submit our provided shell scripts, please change the account ID in each shell script (#SBATCH --account=) to that of your own ComputeCanada account.
-- All of the raw datasets used in our study were publicly available.
-Due to the size limitation of Github, we didn't upload the raw data files here.
-You should download the raw dataset directly from its original sources before running the scripts.
+- All of the raw datasets used in our study are publicly available.
+Due to GitHub's file size limitation, we are unable to upload the raw data files here.
+Please download the raw datasets used in this study directly from their original sources before running the scripts.

 <details><summary>1.
 PBMC </summary>

   1).
-Download the raw data: PBMC dataset was downloaded from the SeuratData package with dataset name "pbmcsca".
+Download the raw data: the PBMC dataset was downloaded from the SeuratData package with dataset name "pbmcsca".
 ~~~
   R
   library(SeuratData)
   InstallData("pbmcsca")
 ~~~
   2).
-Process the dataset: submit the shell script to processing the PBMC dataset
+Process the dataset: submit the shell script to process the PBMC dataset
 ~~~
  sbatch preprocessing_PBMC_crossplatform.sh
 ~~~
   3).
-Run the methods: submit the shell script to run each methods R scripts on selected dataset.
+Run the methods: submit the shell script to run each method's R script on the selected dataset.
 ~~~
  sbatch run_pbmc.sh
 ~~~